πŸ€–

 • The reason this works is simply because those cells which contain a strictly dominated strategy (from either player’s side) are never going to happen, i.e., they can never be an equilibrium (because at least one player would change their strategy to the one which strictly dominates it)

-• When considrering whether a strategy SS (may be mixed) strictly dominates an action PP for the row player, we don’t have to consider all possible strategies of the col player β€” we can just look at the individual actions and ensure that SS strictly dominates PP for every action.
-Then, since any strategy is a linear combination of actions, if SS strictly beats PP for every action of the col player, then SS strictly beats PP for every strategy involving those actions too.
+• When considrering whether a strategy SSS (may be mixed) strictly dominates an action PPP for the row player, we don’t have to consider all possible strategies of the col player β€” we can just look at the individual actions and ensure that SSS strictly dominates PPP for every action.
+Then, since any strategy is a linear combination of actions, if SSS strictly beats PPP for every action of the col player, then SSS strictly beats PPP for every strategy involving those actions too.
 (Moreover, we only have to lok at the actions of the col players that are not already strictly dominated by other strategies β€” since col player would not play the weaker actions otherwise).